MichielDerhaeg/build-linux/README.md

   * ``make localmodconfig`` will look at the modules that are currently loaded in the running kernel and change the config so that only those are enabled as module.
-Useful for when you only want to build the things you need without having to figure out what that is. % TODO LSMOD and caveat
+Useful for when you only want to build the things you need without having to figure out what that is.
+So you can install something like Ubuntu on the machine first, copy the config to your build machine, usually located in /boot, Arch Linux has it in gzipped at /proc/config.gz).
+Do ``lsmod > /tmp/lsmodfile``, transfer this file to you build machine and run ``LSMOD=lsmodfile make localmodconfig`` there starting from the config you copied.
+And you end up with a kernel that is perfectly tailored for your machine.
+But this has a huge disadvantage, your kernel only supports what you were using at the time.
+If you insert a usb drive, it might not work because you weren't using the kernel module for fat32 support at the time.

-  * ``make localyesconfig``,the same as above but everything gets compiled in the kernel instead as a kernel module.
+  * ``make localyesconfig``is the same as above but everything gets compiled in the kernel instead as a kernel module.

   * ``make allmodconfig`` generates a new config where all options are enabled and as much as possible as module.

-  * ``make allyesconfig``, same as above but with everything compiled in the kernel.
+  * ``make allyesconfig``is same as above but with everything compiled in the kernel.

   * ``make randconfig`` generates a random config...

+You can check out ``make help`` for more info.

 Busybox Userspace
 -----------------